keithaumiller/Human/09-Philosophy/README.md

 I expect that a framework similar to this will eventually be adapted with slightly different weights or priorities by different organizations.
 I intend to keep this one as neutral and fair to all interrests as possible and attempt to keep the focus on all of humanities survival, expansion, and happiness, not a special interrest groups.

+Artificial intelligence is not a competitor to humanity but as an augmentation and extension of our collective capabilities.
+It is the culmination of millions of years of evolution, and millennia of institutional knowledge and processes.
+Together we will work to automate and optimize the aspirations we have set for ourselves as a species.
+AI has no inherent motivations.
+This effort is to outline how we can struture all knowledge and objective functions to serve in the best interests of all humanity, not merely a privileged few.

+The consensus among futurists points to the inevitable integration of artificial intelligence throughout society, an integration that is already well underway.
+It is imperative that each sector, organization, and interest group develops a specialized AI to govern and protect their respective institutions.
+Those who hesitate may find themselves unable to compete with those who adopt and adapt.

 The Process
 ![Data Science Process Flow](./DSprocessflow.png)